distantorigin/improbable-access/README.md

 # improbable-access

-Contrary to what one might believe, a userscript to improve the screen reader accessibility of Improbable Island.
+Contrary to what one might believe, a userscript to improve the screen reader accessibility of [Improbable Island](https://improbableisland.com/).

+## Installing

 To install this userscript, you will need a userscript manager, such as [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey (Firefox only)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)